kairos-diem/Technical_Terms/Networking_Terms.md

 40. Distributed switching - It is a hierarchical model of switching with a central switch and other switches are distributed between the endpoints.
 41. Loopback address - It is an address that refers back to yourself.
 42. Z-wave - It is a wireless, radio frequency based communication technology designed particularly for control, monitoring and status reading of household applications.
 Prominent in the IoT space.
+43. Hub - A network hardware device for connecting multiple Ethernet devices together and making them act as a single network segment.
+Works in layer 1 of OSI model.
+44. Bridge - A device used to connect multiple LANs together with a larger Local Area Network (LAN).
+It is a layer 2 device.
+45. Switch - A network switch connects devices in a network to each other, enabling them to talk by exchanging data packets.
+A switch can be layer 2 or layer 3.
+46. Router - A device used to connect different networks together and sends data packets from one network to another.
+It is used in layer 3.
+47. NAS - Network-attached storage is a file-level computer data storage server connected to a computer network providing data access to a heterogeneous group of clients.
+Connected using normal ethernet.
+48. SAN - A storage area network or storage network is a computer network which provides access to consolidated, block-level data storage.
+Major difference is use of specialised fibre optic channels.
+49. Jumbo frame - They are Ethernet frames with more than 1500 bytes of payload, the limit set by the IEEE 802.3 standard.
+Commonly, jumbo frames can carry up to 9000 bytes of payload, but smaller and larger variations exist and some care must be taken using the term.
+50. Types of recovery sites <br/>
+ a.
+Cold site - It is an empty building with only racks, no hardware, no data and no people. <br/>
+ b.
+Warm site - Between a hot and cold site where the hardware is ready and waiting. <br/>
+ c.
+Hot Site - Its an exact replica of the production system with both hardware, data and people. <br/>
+51. RADIUS protocol - It provides centralized authentication services to the servers through which remote users connect to the network.